Two applications of the spectrum of numbers: Preliminaries

 Let $A$ be a finite alphabet.
 A \emph{finite word} $w$ on $A$ is a finite concatenation of letters from $A$, $w=w_1 \cdots w_n$ with $w_i$ in $A$.
 The set of all finite words over $A$ is denoted by $A^*$.
 An \emph{infinite word} $w$ on $A$ is an infinite concatenation of letters from $A$, $w=w_1 w_2\cdots $ with $w_i$ in $A$.
 The set of all infinite words over $A$ is denoted by $A^\N$.
 The infinite concatenation $uuu\cdots$ is noted $u^\omega$.
 If $w=uv$, $u$ is a \emph{prefix} of $w$.

-An \emph{automaton} $\mathcal{ A}= (A, Q, I, T)$ over $A$ is a directed graph labeled by letters of the alphabet $A$, with a denumerable set $Q$ of vertices called \emph{states}. $I \subseteq Q$ is the set of \emph{initial} states, and $T \subseteq Q$ is the set of \emph{terminal} states.
+An \emph{automaton} $\mathcal{ A}= (A, Q, I, T)$ over the alphabet $A$ is a directed graph labeled by letters of $A$, with a denumerable set $Q$ of vertices called \emph{states}. $I \subseteq Q$ is the set of \emph{initial} states, and $T \subseteq Q$ is the set of \emph{terminal} states.
 The automaton is said to be \emph{finite} if the set of states $Q$ is finite.

-A finite path of $\mathcal{ A}$ is \emph{successful} if it starts in $I$ and terminates in $T$.
-The set of finite words \emph{recognized} by $\mathcal{ A}$ is the set of labels of its successful finite paths.

-An infinite path of $\mathcal{ A}$ is \emph{successful} if it starts in $I$ and goes infinitely often through $T$.
+An infinite path of $\mathcal{ A}$ is said to be \emph{successful} if it starts in $I$ and goes infinitely often through $T$.
 The set of infinite words \emph{recognized} by $\mathcal{ A}$ is the set of labels of its successful infinite paths.
 An automaton used to recognize infinite words in this sense is called a \emph{B\"uchi automaton}.